Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Information scrambling in the KCT model

 A sharp relaxation to the saturation follows the initial growth.
-While the short-time behavior of the OTOCs is well-studied and understood, the relaxation is relatively unexplored, with only a few studies.
+While the short-time behavior of the OTOCs is well-studied and understood, relaxation is relatively unexplored, with only a few studies.
 For example, exponential relaxation has been found in random quantum circuit models \cite{bensa2022two} and maximally chaotic Floquet systems \cite{claeys2020maximum}.
 Relaxation in weakly coupled bipartite systems with chaotic subsystems has been studied in Ref. \cite{prakash2020scrambling}.
-Given a localized state $|\psi\rangle$ and a fully chaotic $\hat{U}$, randomization of the state implies that $|\langle\psi|\hat{U}^t|\psi\rangle|^2\sim e^{-\gamma t}\sim 1/(2J+1)$.
+It has been demonstrated that for fully chaotic systems, the relaxation to the equilibrium follows an exponential scaling \cite{polchinski2015chaos, garcia2018chaos}.
+Given a localized state $|\psi\rangle$ and a fully chaotic $U$, randomization of the state implies that $|\langle\psi|U^t|\psi\rangle|^2\sim e^{-\gamma t}\sim 1/(2J+1)$.
 Then, the information gets fully scrambled in a time window of $t_{\text{sc}}\sim\log(2J+1)/\gamma$.
 Note that $t_{\text{sc}}$ can not be smaller than $t_{\text{EF}}$, i.e., $t_{\text{EF}}\lesssim t_{\text{sc}}$.
 Therefore, in strongly chaotic systems, the relaxation takes place over a window of time $t_{\text{relx}}=(t_{\text{sc}}-t_{\text{EF}})\sim\log(2J+1)$.
 Beyond this, we expect that the OTOC will get saturated.
-To study the relaxation, we take the quantity $1-C_{F_z=0}(n\tau)/\overline{C_{F_z=0}}$.
+To study the relaxation, we take the quantity $1-C_{F_z=0}(t)/\overline{C_{F_z=0}}$.
+For $t=0$, we have $C_{F_z=0}(t)=0$, implying that $1-C_{F_z=0}(t)/\overline{C_{F_z=0}}=1$.
+In the long time limit, this quantity approaches $0$.
+This is because, as $t\rightarrow\infty$, we have $C_{F_z=0}(t)\sim \overline{C_{F_z=0}}$.
 The relaxation dynamics are illustrated in Fig. \ref{largest_relax}.
-While Fig. \ref{largest_relax}a demonstrates the decay of $1-C_{F_z=0}(n\tau)/\overline{C_{F_z=0}}$ for a few different $\alpha$ values, Fig. \ref{largest_relax}b illustrates that same for different $J$ values while keeping $\alpha$ fixed.
-In the fully chaotic regime, we observe that the relaxation follows an exponential decay.
-The figure also confirms the logarithmic scaling of the relaxation time with the Hilbert space dimension.
-For instance, $t_{\text{relx}(J_1=4000)}/t_{\text{relx}(J_2=500)}\approx 1.6$, which closely matches $\log(2J_1+1)/\log(2J_2+1)\approx 1.3$.
+Figure \ref{largest_relax}a and \ref{largest_relax}b demonstrate the relaxation for two different $\alpha$ values while keeping $J=1000$.
+In Fig. \ref{largest_relax}c and \ref{largest_relax}d, we illustrate the relaxation for different $J$ with $\alpha$ fixed.
+As time progresses, the curves approach zero with fluctuations.
+These fluctuations are of the order $10^{-3}$ to $10^{-4}$.
+We further observe that the relaxation follows an exponential decay for the parameters considered.
+This result is consistent with the results obtained in Ref. \cite{garcia2018chaos}.
 Though not the central focus of our work, we find the relaxation dynamics an interesting observation subject to further exploration.